MohammadShabazuddin/Real_Estate_Rental_App/README.md

 # Real Estate Rental Application

 A full-stack real estate rental platform built with Next.js, Node.js, and Prisma, designed to streamline the property rental process for both property managers and tenants.
+The app allowed users to search for properties, apply for leases, manage their rental history, and for managers to list, update, and oversee properties and tenant applications.

 ## 🌟 Features